 Member, Bloomington Monthly Meeting, Ohio Valley Yearly Meeting.
 Marcy is an attorney at Indiana Legal Services (ILS) and the Director of ILS Housing Law Center.
 She is a member of Bloomington Monthly Meeting’s Peace & Social Concerns Committee.
 Marcy is a long-time AFSC Governance volunteer, serving as a former member of the Standing Nominating Committee, the Strategic Planning Committee, the Board Effectiveness Committee, and the Nationwide Peace Education Committee.

-Veronica Wetherill, member, Board Community, Equality, and Justice Committee; member, International Programs Executive Committee; member at large, AFSC Corporation.
+Veronica Wetherill, clerk, Board Community, Equality, and Justice Committee; member, International Programs Executive Committee; member, Strategic Planning Working Group; member at large, AFSC Corporation.

 Member, Newtown Monthly Meeting, Philadelphia Yearly Meeting.
 Veronica is a native of El Salvador who came to the United States at age 9.
 Her native language is Spanish, though she is proficient in French and has some knowledge of Portuguese.
 Veronica is a graduate of Princeton University and the Georgetown University Law Center and holds both a J.D. and a Masters in the School of Foreign Service.
 Previous experience includes work as an international trade lawyer at Steptoe & Johnson (Washington, D.C.), as well as communications positions at the Carnegie Endowment for International Peace and an editorial post at USAToday.com.
 Her education and career have been consistently focused on peace and social change.
 Veronica has two children who attend Newtown Friends School, where she also serves on the School Committee.